dashpay/docs/docs/user/wallets/dashcore/installation-windows.rst

 button on the wallet download page and save it to the same folder as the downloaded binary.

-All releases of Dash since 0.16.0 are signed using GPG the following key:
+All releases of Dash since 0.16.0 are signed using GPG with the following key:

 - Pasta (pasta) with the key ``5252 7BED ABE8 7984``, `verifiable on Keybase
   <https://keybase.io/pasta>`__ (`download <https://keybase.io/pasta/pgp_keys.asc>`__)

-Download the key files above.
+Download the key file above.
 Install `Gpg4win <https://gpg4win.org/>`__ if it is not already available on your computer.
 Once it is installed, open the **Kleopatra** certificate manager and click **File -> Import**.
-Import the key files and verify the Key-ID matches the ID above.
+Import the key file and verify the Key-ID matches the ID above.

 .. figure:: img/windows/setup-windows-kleopatra-import.png
    :height: 250px